SherlockHolmes221/GGNet/README.md

-Code for our CVPR 2021 paper GGNet
+Code for our CVPR 2021 paper Glance and Gaze: Inferring Action-aware Points for One-Stage Human-Object Interaction Detection

 ## Getting Started
 ### Installation